Kay-Haru/Friendzone-ROR2/README.md

 - Timer no longer increases while in the Void Fields.

 ## __RiskyTweaks/Fixes__
-### Bunch of stuff here.
-Mainly just using it for the Void Fields stuff
 - Remove DLC ad from main menu
 - Teleporters now charge full speed always
 - Enable Prismatic Trials while modded